Laurie Glimcher

-Laurie Hollis Glimcher (born 1951) is an American physician-scientist who was appointed president and CEO of Dana–Farber Cancer Institute in October 2016.
-She was elected a Member of the American Philosophical Society in 2019.
+Laurie Hollis Glimcher (born 1951) is an American physician-scientist and former President and CEO of Dana–Farber Cancer Institute.
+She was elected a member of the American Philosophical Society in 2019.
+Glimcher has been at the center of controversies related to animal rights activists, excessive corporate payments, and research misconduct.
+A 2021 investigation by the Boston Globe Spotlight team highlighted Glimcher’s activities on multiple corporate boards, including Bristol Myers Squibb, GlaxoSmithKline, and Analog Devices.
+After this investigation, Glimcher continued to receive compensation on for-profit boards, while doubling her salary to $4 million per year at Dana-Farber.
+In October 2024, Glimcher stepped down as President and CEO of Dana-Farber.

 Education

 Glimcher graduated from the Winsor School, an all-girls private school in Boston, Massachusetts, in 1968.
-In 1972, she graduated magna cum laude from Radcliffe College of Harvard University, and graduated cum laude from Harvard Medical School in 1976.
+In 1972, she graduated magna cum laude from Radcliffe College, and then graduated cum laude from Harvard Medical School in 1976.

 Work

 She joined the board of directors of Bristol-Myers Squibb in 1997 and retired from the board in 2017.
 Her research laboratory received funding from Merck & Co for a project focused on developing new therapies for the treatment of osteoporosis in 2008.

-From 1991 to 2011, Glimcher was the Irene Heinz Given Professor of Immunology at the Harvard School of Public Health, a professor of medicine at Harvard Medical School.
+From 1991 to 2012, Glimcher was the Irene Heinz Given Professor of Immunology at the Harvard School of Public Health, a professor of medicine at Harvard Medical School.
 Clinically, she is a specialist in osteoporosis.

 From 2012 to 2016, Glimcher served as the Stephen and Suzanne Weiss Dean of Weill Cornell Medical College and the Cornell University Provost for Medical Affairs.

-In February 2016, Laurie Glimcher was named the next president and CEO of Dana–Farber Cancer Institute.
+In February 2016, Laurie Glimcher was named the President and CEO of Dana–Farber Cancer Institute.
 Glimcher was considered for the position for the Dean of Harvard Medical School but turned the position down in order to become the president of the Dana–Farber Cancer Institute.

-At Dana-Farber, Glimcher is collaborating on research which strives to find methods of combatting cancer from within the human immune system.
+At Dana-Farber, Glimcher collaborated on research to find methods of combatting cancer from within the human immune system.
 The Dana–Farber Cancer Institute is an institution that is affiliated with Harvard, as it currently is one of its teaching hospitals.
 Glimcher, who was the first female dean of any medical school in New York state, became the first female to lead the Dana–Farber Cancer Institute.

 In 2017, she joined the board of GlaxoSmithKline.
 In 2020, she joined the board of Analog Devices.